 34. Second City Chicago

-Now one of Chicago’s best spots for performing arts, the theatre is owned by the Madison Square Garden Company and puts on a varied programme of comedians, world-famous musicians, dance companies and lectures by renowned cultural figures.
+Now one of Chicago’s best spots for performing arts, the theater is owned by the Madison Square Garden Company and puts on a varied program of comedians, world-famous musicians, dance companies and lectures by renowned cultural figures.
+Madonna, Hamilton, Trevor Noah and more are all in store for this year.
+I recommend checking their event calendar.

 36. Oriental Institute Museum